 What happens when desire becomes programmable?

-Book One of the Anata Quartet
+Book 1 of The Anata Quartet

-Available now!
+Available Now

 The offer was too good to refuse: teaching English at a prestigious school in Tokyo, all expenses paid, and a jaw-dropping salary.
 For John Bradbury, the only downside was doing it alone, away from his wife for a year.